 - Children’s appetites are affected by their growth cycles.
 Even babies have changing appetites.
 At 1-6 years, it’s common for children to be very hungry one day and picky the next.

 - Children have different taste preferences from grown-ups.

 - Life is too exciting for children sometimes, and they’re too busy exploring the world around them to spend time eating.
 Eating also uses energy – so when they’re tired they might be less interested in eating.

 - Children learn by testing the boundaries of acceptable behaviour.
 They can be very strong willed when it comes to making decisions about food (to eat or not to eat, and what to eat).
 It’s all part of their social, intellectual and emotional development.

-If your child is healthy and has enough energy to play, learn and explore, she’s probably eating enough.
-But if your child eats only a very small range of foods or won’t eat entire food groups for a long time, see your GP, your child and family health nurse or a dietitian.
+If your child is healthy and has enough energy to play, learn and explore, they’re probably eating enough.
+But if your child eats only a very small range of foods or won’t eat entire food groups for longer than a few weeks, see your GP, your child and family health nurse or a dietitian.